-With my high-powered Blendtec blender, I can make smooth, flavorful coconut milk in just a few minutes using dried shredded coconut.
+With my high-powered blender, I can make smooth, flavorful coconut milk in just a few minutes using dried shredded or flaked coconut.
 It takes a little longer using fresh coconut, but the results are so creamy and fabulous that I recommend trying the whole coconut version once in a while.

 Homemade Coconut Milk Price Breakdown

 Store-bought coconut milk costs up to 10 times more than homemade coconut milk.
 Ten times!

 Prices are always changing, but this will give you a sense of the cost of homemade coconut milk versus the store-bought version.
 I’m currently using this Bob’s Red Mill shredded unsweetened coconut, which typically costs $.28 per ounce.
 I use ¾ cup of this coconut in a batch of homemade coconut milk, or about 2 ounces.
 So the total price is $.56 for 4 cups of homemade coconut milk using shredded coconut.
 When using a whole fresh coconut, the cost is $.25 per cup (with a 2 lb. coconut costing $1.50).

 By comparison, canned coconut milk typically costs $2.00 or more per can, or about $1.14 per cup.
 And you get something extra with canned coconut milk: preservatives and thickeners trying to replicate the real thing.

 If I go through 4 cups of coconut milk a week, I’ll save over $200 a year by making it myself.

 My husband compares the shredded coconut version to skim milk and the fresh coconut version to whole milk.
 They’re both delicious in my opinion.
 If cracking open a whole coconut is more effort than you want to invest, try the shredded coconut version first.